hexane360/pane/docs/using/dataclasses.md

 {'x': 10, 'y': 10.0, 'z': [10.0]}
 ```

+`MyDataclass.dict` returns a dictionary containing the fields, using their Python names. `set_only` may be specified
+to return only explicitly set fields, and `rename` may be specified to return using differently-styled names:

 ## Index of methods

 | Method name | Method type | Description                     |